rtm/cancelable-promise/README.md

 ### Cleaning up after cancellations

-To clean up after cancellations, have the executor (the function you pass to the promise constructor) return a function returning a promise for cleaning up, called the `onCancel` handler:
+To clean up after cancellations, have the executor (the function you pass to the promise constructor) return a function for cleaning up, called the `onCancel` handler:

 ```